Set up your account

 This option is great for teams with little variation in their daily activities, typically because people are working on one or two projects at a time.

-Con: You won’t get the same kind of accuracy as you do with the other time entry settings.
+Con: You won’t get the same accuracy as other time entry settings.

 Option 2: Hours & Minutes

 This setting combines the efficiency of Half Day with the accuracy of Itemized.
-People can enter the exact amount of time spent on each project or phase, and can also confirm the suggested hours for the days they work according to the plan.
-This design also introduces a timer (available in “Day” view), which eliminates the guess work when it comes to entering time.
+People can enter the exact amount of time spent on each project or phase and confirm the suggested hours for the days they work according to the plan.
+This design also introduces a timer (available in “Day” view), which eliminates the guesswork when it comes to entering time.